Causal thinking for decision making on Electronic Health Records: why and how: Application: evidence from MIMIC-IV on which resuscitation fluid to use

-To illustrate the risk of immortal-time bias, we varied the eligibility period by allowing patients to receive the treatment or the control in a shorter or longer time window than 24 hours.
-As explained in \autoref{sec:framing}, a large eligibility period means that patients in the study are more likely to be treated if they survived till the intervention and hence the study is biased to overestimate the beneficial effect of the intervention.
-Figure \ref{fig:albumin_for_sepsis:immortal_time_bias} shows that larger eligibility periods change the direction of the estimate and lead to Albumin seeming markedly more efficient.
-Should the analyst not have in mind the mechanism of immortal time bias, this vibration analysis ought to raise an alarm and hopefully lead to correct the study design.
+To illustrate the risk of immortal-time bias, we vary the eligibility period of treatment or control in a shorter or longer time window than 24 hours.
+As explained in \autoref{sec:framing}, a longer eligibility period means that patients are more likely to be treated if they survived up to the intervention and hence the study is biased to overestimate the beneficial effect of the intervention.
+Figure \ref{fig:vibration:itb} shows that longer eligibility periods lead to albumin being markedly more efficient (detailed results with causal forest and other choices of aggregation in \nameref{apd:detailed_results_itb}).

+\paragraph{Confounder choice flaw} We consider other choice of confounding variables (\nameref{apd:vibration_analysis_for_confounders}).
+Figure \ref{fig:vibration:confounders} shows that a less thorough choice, neglecting the administrated drugs, makes little to no difference.
+Major errors, such as omitting the biological measurements or using only socio-demographical variables, lead to sizeable bias.
+This is consistent with the literature highlighting the importance of a clinically valid DAG \cite{greenland1999causal}.